 Now, here’s the thing about writing: you’re never alone.
 Your characters are constantly talking, acting silly, and leading you around as if you’re a trained seal.
 The plot goes up, circles around, and sometimes crashes to the ground in tiny slivers of nothingness.
 And all the while, you’re on a thrilling roller coaster ride where the imagination is in control, and you—the writer—are holding on for dear life.

 What now?
-Two books are scheduled for release in May and September 2019: Book 2 in The Leaning Mouse of Pisa series, and a new Culinary Cozy Mystery series.
+Two books are scheduled for release in 2020: Book 3 in The Leaning Mouse of Pisa series and a new Cozy Culinary Mystery series.

 Is there room between my bookends for more books?
 Sure!
 After all, I’m a writer, this is how I roll.